What is the ELD mandate?

 When did the e-log mandate take effect?

-Carriers had until December 18, 2017, to comply with the ELD mandate, which requires the use of ELDs or grandfathered AOBRDs by most interstate CMV drivers who are currently required to record their hours of service (HOS) and who are not otherwise exempt.
-AOBRDs installed before December 18, 2017, can be used until December 16, 2019, by which time they must be upgraded to the ELD technical specifications.
+Carriers had until December 18, 2017, to comply with the ELD mandate, which required the use of ELDs or grandfathered AOBRDs by most interstate CMV drivers who are required to record their hours of service (HOS) and who are not otherwise exempt.
+AOBRDs installed before December 18, 2017, were allowed to be used until December 16, 2019, at which time they must have been upgraded to meet the ELD technical specifications.

 Do I need to comply with the electronic logs mandate?

 Who is exempt from having to use ELDs?